NymCorp/EzRabbitMQ/README.md

-# EzRabbitMq
+# EzRabbitMQ
-Easy to use RabbitMq library to send and receive messages.
+Easy to use RabbitMQ library to send and receive messages.